Non Operative Treatment for Knee Arthritis

 Toradol injection

 Toradol is an injectable NSAID that can relieve knee pain.
-It works within a few hours but only last a few days.
-I often include a Toradol injection when I do a cortisone injection.
+It works within a few hours but only lasts a few days.
+I often combine Toradol with Depo-Medrol when I do an injection.

 Lubrication injection

-Lubrications shots are known by many names: Gel Shots, ViscoSupplementation, Hyaluronic Acid (HA), chicken shots, and roster cone injections.
-There are many brand names but the active ingredient is always hyaluronic acid (HA).
+Lubrication shots are known by many names: gel shots, viscosupplementation, hyaluronic acid (HA), chicken shots, and roster cone injections.
+There are many brand names, but the active ingredient is always hyaluronic acid (HA).

 • Monovisc, Orthovisc, Synvisc, Hyalgen, Supratz, Eufleuza

-About a third of patients respond to lubrication shots.
+About a third of patients report positive outcomes with lubrication injections.
 About a third of patients get no response.
+Some patients get an inflammatory response that makes them worse.

-The AAOS does not give a recommendation for or against lubrication shots because most research papers show little to no benefit beyond placebo effect.
+The AAOS removed lubrication shots from their list of appropriate treatment options around 2018 because most research papers show little to no benefit beyond the placebo effect.

-Lubrication shot usually require a prior-authorization and failure of previous treatment (i.e. cortisone shot) for the insurance company to approve the shot.
-These shots usually cost around $~1000.
+Lubrication injections usually require prior authorization and failure of previous treatment (i.e., a cortisone shot) for the insurance company to approve the shot.
+These shots usually cost around ~$1000.

-If you want lubrication shots, please let Dr. Kurtz and/or Kristie know before you come to clinic, so we can attempt to obtain the required prior authorization prior to your visit.
+If you want lubrication shots, please let Dr. Kurtz and/or Kristie know before you come to the clinic so we can attempt to obtain the required prior authorization prior to your visit.

 Zilretta injection